Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 Some dependencies, on certain platforms, must be compiled by the superbuild, and for them there is no option to use a system version.

 ### Windows dependencies <a name="windows-dependencies"></a>
-- **CMake version 3.7.2** is confirmed to work (lower versions may not work, higher versions will work), cmake is available at <https://cmake.org/>.
+- **CMake version 3.18.2** is confirmed to work, CMake is available at <https://cmake.org/>.
+Lower versions may not work (especially, avoid versions 3.17.4, 3.18.0 and 3.18.1 which may be incompatible with Paraview and thus LidarView, more info [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests/5094)), higher versions will work.
 - **ninja version 1.8.2** or higher, available at <https://github.com/ninja-build/ninja/releases>.
 There is no installer for this tool.
 You must extract the binary *ninja.exe* from *ninja-win.zip* and place it inside a directory that is inside your `%PATH%` environnement variable, such as `C:\Windows`.
 - **Microsoft Visual Studio** ***14*** (2015) **Express** ("Desktop").
 You can use this link to download the installer: <http://go.microsoft.com/fwlink/?LinkId=615464> This installer is pretty simple (no special options).
 - **git**: we recommand using "Git for Windows" available at <https://gitforwindows.org/>.